rustyio/dasht/README.md

 + `:height` - The height of the tile, an integer from 1 to 12.
 Defaults to 3.

 Individual tiles have additional attributes.

+Dasht is extensible.
+New tiles are relatively easy to write.
+A simple tile plugin takes around 30 lines of Javascript.
+See the [existing plugins](https://github.com/rustyio/dasht/tree/master/assets/plugins) for examples.

 ### Value Tile